Modernizing Amdahl's Law: How AI Scaling Laws Shape Computer Architecture: Abstract

 \section{Abstract}

-Classical Amdahl's Law quantifies the limit of speedup under a fixed serial--parallel decomposition and homogeneous replication.
-Modern systems instead allocate constrained resources across heterogeneous hardware while the workload itself changes: some stages become effectively bounded, whereas others continue to absorb additional compute because more compute still creates value.
+Classical Amdahl's Law conceptualized the limit of speedup for an era of fixed serial--parallel decomposition and homogeneous replication.
+Modern heterogeneous systems need a different conceptual framework: constrained resources must be allocated across heterogeneous hardware while workloads themselves change, with some stages becoming effectively bounded and others continuing to absorb additional effective compute.
 This paper reformulates Amdahl's Law around that shift.
 We replace processor count with an allocation variable, replace the classical parallel fraction with a \emph{value-scalable fraction}, and model specialization by a relative efficiency ratio between dedicated and programmable compute.
 The resulting objective yields a finite collapse threshold.
 For a specialized efficiency ratio $R$, there is a critical scalable fraction $S_c = 1 - 1/R$ beyond which the optimal allocation to specialization becomes zero.
 Equivalently, for a given scalable fraction $S$, the minimum efficiency ratio required to justify specialization is $R_c = 1/(1-S)$.
-Thus, as value-scalable workload grows, specialization faces a rising bar.
-The point is not that programmable hardware is always superior, but that specialization must keep re-earning its place against a moving programmable substrate.
-The model helps explain increasing GPU programmability, the migration of value-producing work toward learned late-stage computation, and why AI domain-specific accelerators do not simply displace the GPU.
+Thus, as value-scalable workload grows, over-customization faces a rising bar.
+The point is not that one hardware class simply defeats another, but that architecture must preserve a sufficiently programmable substrate against a moving frontier of work whose marginal gains keep scaling.
+In practice, that frontier is often sustained by software- and model-driven efficiency doublings rather than by fixed-function redesign alone.
+The model helps explain the migration of value-producing work toward learned late-stage computation and the shared design pressure that is making both GPUs and AI accelerators more programmable.